 The General Aniline and Film Corporation, better known as GAF, is a roofing manufacturer based out of Wayne, New Jersey.
 Prior to the late 1970s, GAF used an excessive amount of asbestos in many of its products.
-Employees, contractors, and consumers were on the receiving end of asbestos exposure, resulting in thousands of people developing fatal illnesses.
-In turn, GAF was sued so often that it filed for bankruptcy to help cover compensation for the soaring asbestos-related lawsuits it faced.
+Employees, contractors, and consumers were on the receiving end of toxic asbestos exposure, resulting in fatal illnesses.

-In 1942, the United States government seized GAF, and the company was then managed by directors appointed by the government up until 1965.
+In 1942, the U.S. government seized GAF.
+The company was then managed by directors appointed by the government up until 1965.
 During this time, the company languished, as the appointed directors did a poor job in marketing its business.